The following is our ministries policies and the way we do life that reflects the divine nature and character of Christ

 Cross – Pollination – We encourage and promote healthy interchange among our Christian brethren as well as to maintain the unity of the Spirit in the bond of peace.

-High Standards for Operation – We are called to be joined in commitment to those who are seeking to walk by the highest standards of faith, obedience and sacrifice.
+High Standards for Operation – We are called to be joined in a commitment to those who are seeking to walk by the highest standards of faith, obedience, and sacrifice.

 Easy to Leave DEM – We recognize that some may associate with us for a season.
 It is our intentions to send those members forth with our blessing and prayers.

-Build Relationships with Other Members – relationships take time to build and those who join the fellowship of DEM should be prepared to take the time necessary to develop relationships within the ministries network .
+Build Relationships with Other Members – relationships take the time to build and those who join the fellowship of DEM should be prepared to take the time necessary to develop relationships within the ministries network.